larowlan/drupal-10-and-beyond/slides.md

 Note:
 - The web landscape has changed
-- Atwood's law "anything that can be written in javascript will eventually be written in javascript"
 - Myriad of JS based CMSs
 - Decoupled CMS as a service offering are coming up fast behind us, Contentful, Prismic, Sanity
+- I spoke about this topic at length at Decoupled days, detailed review of the offerings
 - Entry to this space is much simpler, simpler hosting, great starter kits
-- 10 years ago small agency Cpanel
+- 10 years ago small agency Cpanel its easy to see why
+- So if JS is where new developers are starting how do we build a bridge?

 ---